Outdoor Portable Air Conditioner Installation Tips

 Follow the installation tips below to get the very best cooling you can from your unit outdoors.

-Dual hose portable air conditioners are less attractive but much more efficient.
-Highly recommended for outdoor use.
+Dual hose portable air conditioners are less attractive than single hose units but are much more efficient.

 - The more enclosed your outside area, the more efficient your portable air conditioner can be.
 Keep doors, windows, and other openings closed as much as possible to keep more hot air from coming inside.